leviner/PyTracker3D/TrackClassifier/README.md

 # Deliverable Schedule
 By Academic Quarter
+- Spring 2018
+  - Identification of appropriate machine learning algorithm for classification
 - Summer 2018
   - Track import tool is available
   - Track metric tool is available